linkerd/website/linkerd.io/content/2/features/proxy-configuration.md

 Linkerd provides a set of annotations that can be used to override the data plane proxy's configuration.
 This is useful for overriding the default configurations of [auto-injected proxies](/2/features/proxy-injection).

-The following is the list of supported configuration override annotations:
+The following is the list of supported annotations:

 Annotation                                   | Description
 -------------------------------------------- | -----------